Setting up a strong music writing routine can help your entire songwriting and production flow.

 Relaxing within a creative process is often about not laying too much weight on the outcome of a given session.

-Laying out a grand routine can compartmentalize your efforts, like being aware of the small steps on the way up.
+Laying out a grand music writing routine can compartmentalize your efforts, like being aware of the small steps on the way up.

 If you have your writing session scheduled, you can plan outside involvement around these timeframes.